CleverCloud/documentation/content/doc/administrate/domain-names.md

 {{< /callout >}}

 With a `CNAME` record, your DNS configuration is always up-to-date.
-Using `A` records require you to keep the DNS configuration up-to-date manually.
+Using `A` records requires you to keep the DNS configuration up-to-date manually.

 We also support wildcard personal domain names, to do so use the standard pattern to describe it: `*.example.com`